Mooler0410/LLMsPracticalGuide/README.md

 ## Practical Guide for NLP Tasks
-We build a decision flow for choosing LLMs or fine-tuned models~\protect\footnotemark for user's NLP applications.
+We build a decision flow for choosing LLMs or fine-tuned models~\protect\footnotemark for users' NLP applications.
 The decision flow helps users assess whether their downstream NLP applications at hand meet specific conditions and, based on that evaluation, determine whether LLMs or fine-tuned models are the most suitable choice for their applications.
 <p align="center">
 <img width="500" src="./imgs/decision.png"/>
 </p>